-Any portion of sick leave entitlement not taken in any one year will be cumulative from year to year.
+Any portion of sick leave entitlement not taken in any one year will be cumulative from year to year for a maximum of five years.

-6.2 Can Employees Stay Home and Look after their Family?
+6.2 Can employees stay home and look after their family?

 Upon application an employee may be granted leave for the care of ill or injured immediate family members.